 Lecture: I will spend part of the lecture time explaining the key concepts of Earth systems and earth science and discuss, when appropriate, solution of problems.
 You are expected to devote time outside the classroom to understand the concepts, and review questions given at the end of chapters in the textbook, or questions that I may ask in class.
-You should plan on spending at least 3 (and up to 6) hours each week reading and studying the material.
+You should plan on spending at least 5 hours each week reading and studying the material and completing assignments.
 I expect that lectures will give you a clear idea of what is expected in quizzes and exams.